GRV7990/amazon-clone-/README.md

 # amazon-clone-
-This is my first repo on github
+This is my first repo on github.
 <br>
-the clone of amazon website using html and css
+the clone of amazon website using html and css.